sjl/.plan/README.markdown

 I really need to get my latex stuff into a set of files, rather than copy/pasting everything into every single document.

+## 2023-10-18

+Back from fall break.
+Time to get back into the swing of classes.

+HG545 this morning, starting the section about transposable elements.
+The professor put up slides, videos, and a narrative document in advance which is really great — I was able to prepare and not be completely lost.

+Read over animal ethics stuff for tomorrow.
+Need to consider if I want to really do a rotation with animal subjects.
+I'm a little less sure now.

+## 2023-10-19

+BS521 this morning.
+The second half of the class has a different lecturer, starting today.
+Talked about paired t-tests (which are essentially just doing a one-sample t-test on the difference of the paired values) and ANOVA for many-sample t-testing.

+First PIBS503 discussion section.
+This is (I think) the only one that's in person, and it's in the middle of goddamn nowhere on the North Campus.
+I managed to find my way there, but dear god are these buildings confusing.

+BISTRO at 4.
+Topic: HMMSTR, using HMMs for tandem repeat copy number detection from ONT reads.

+Need to remember to ask Alan if he has any suggestions on reading material I should look at over the weekend before I start with him on Monday.